 The roots utilize oxygen and absorb it straight from the soil or from water that has dissolved oxygen.
 The amount of dissolved oxygen that water contains is determined in large part by its temperature.
 Cooler water holds more oxygen, while warm water doesn’t hold that much.
 Anaerobic conditions are friendly to pathogens that might attack stressed roots.
 There are a few ways to infuse your water with oxygen.

 First, keep the soil or hydroponic irrigation water at about 72*F. This temperature allows the water to hold adequate amounts of oxygen.
 Use a water chiller (found in aquarium supply stores) if the temperature is higher.
 These units maintain a cool temperature in the reservoir even if the surrounding temperature is much higher.
 This can save marijuana plants when air temperatures rise above 90*F. Cool, oxygen-rich roots keep the plant healthy and lessen any damage that hot air would usually cause.
-Download my free grow guide for more tips at this link here.

 With an air pump, you can keep the water circulating.
 You could also use a small submersible pump to create a mini waterfall.
 This constant turbulence allows the water to make contact with air.
 Water will exchange any carbon dioxide it is holding for oxygen.